This is the first of two design patterns that is entirely Client-Side Rendered (CSR) and supports all the multi-page behaviours.

 - You only get the full benefit of suppressing page reloads using the History API if the DOM structure is substantially similar between pages.
 If the new page has a completely different DOM structure, everything will need to be re-rendered anyway.

-- If the web application spends a significant amount of time waiting for server-side APIs to return data, then this might dominate the overall page latency regardless whether there was a page reload or not.
+- If the web application spends a significant amount of time waiting for server-side APIs to return data, then this might dominate overall time to page use, regardless whether there was a reload.